samswen/lambda-emfiles/readme.md

 It takes time to fix file descriptor leakage, specially it works most of times.

-lambda-emfiles calls process.exit(1) when it predicts a deficit of file descriptors in next run.
+Alternatively, lambda-emfiles calls process.exit(1) when it predicts a deficit of file descriptors in next run.
 Once the process is gone, it will not reused.

 ## Tunning of parameters: max_emfiles_needed and exit_process